vamsi200/Personal/README.md

-# My personal configs & some dumb scripts
+# Personal configs & some dumb scripts